I recently spent three days traveling around the Indonesian islands of Komodo and Rinca, photographing the legendary Komodo dragons.

 Like a snake, the Komodo dragon uses its long, forked tongue to taste the air.
 Its keen sense of smell allows it to detect a dead or dying animal up to 9km away.

 Towards the end of the second day of my trip, an opportunity to use KomodoCam at last presented itself; I came across a large dragon in a flat, open clearing in the forest.
 I nervously set up the rig and pushed it towards the dragon.
 The dragon treated the camera with curiosity and obligingly flicked its tongue in and out to investigate the unfamiliar object.
 To my relief, the beast decided that there was nothing edible and I was spared seeing a Komodo dragon eat my Canon 1Ds mkIII!

 In the evening of our last day, thousands of raucous flying foxes emerged from the mangrove swamps and flew overhead, towards the interior of the island.
 They resembled pterodactyls which seemed like a fitting end to my time in this prehistoric land.

-For more pictures of Komodo Dragons (including ones taken by KomodoCam), please look at our Komodo & Rinca gallery.
-To receive notification when we post pictures from future wildlife photography projects, please sign up to our free newsletter, you can either subscribe by email or via RSS.
+For more pictures of Komodo Dragons (including ones taken by KomodoCam), please look at my Komodo & Rinca gallery.
+To receive notification when I post pictures from future wildlife photography projects, please sign up to our free newsletter.